+The preparation of the Neighbourhood Plan has been informed by an extensive evidence base much of which is available to view on Dropbox, accessed via the dedicated Much Hadham Neighbourhood Plan website.
 The evidence includes the results of public consultations, technical studies relevant to the parish such as flood risk mapping and site assessments, and data from public records such as the Census.